Economic Analysis & Policy Group

 Dedicated to Teaching

-The EAP group teaches courses that combine solid theoretical grounding with direct applications to the business issues of today and tomorrow.
-Nearly every senior EAP faculty member has been nominated for a Cheit teaching award, and most have won it-a remarkable performance that reflects the group's dedication to teaching.
+The EAP group has a long history of dedication to and success in teaching.
+EAP courses combine solid theoretical grounding with direct applications to the business issues of today and tomorrow.
+Nearly all senior EAP faculty members have been nominated for a Cheit teaching award; most have won at least once and some have won Cheit awards several times.

 A Tradition of Service